mobile7/mobile7.github.io/privacy.md

 ---
 layout: page
-title: Privacy Policy For Mobile7
+title: Privacy Policy For PoorTechGuy
 permalink: /privacy/
 lang_dir: ltr
-description: This Privacy Policy document contains types of information that is collected and recorded by mobile7.github.io and how we use it.
+description: This Privacy Policy document contains types of information that is collected and recorded by poortechguy.com and how we use it.
 ---

-At mobile7.github.io, one of our main priorities is the privacy of our visitors.
-This Privacy Policy document contains types of information that is collected and recorded by mobile7.github.io and how we use it.
+At poortechguy.com, one of our main priorities is the privacy of our visitors.
+This Privacy Policy document contains types of information that is collected and recorded by poortechguy.com and how we use it.

-If you have additional questions or require more information about our Privacy Policy, do not hesitate to contact us at info@mobile7.github.io
+If you have additional questions or require more information about our Privacy Policy, do not hesitate to contact us at info@poortechguy.com

-By accessing the website at mobile7.github.io, you are agreeing to be bound by these terms of service, all applicable laws and regulations, and agree that you are responsible for compliance with any applicable local laws.
+By accessing the website at poortechguy.com, you are agreeing to be bound by these terms of service, all applicable laws and regulations, and agree that you are responsible for compliance with any applicable local laws.
 If you do not agree with any of these terms, you are prohibited from using or accessing this site.
 The materials contained in this website are protected by applicable copyright and trademark law.

 ## Log Files

-mobile7.github.io follows a standard procedure of using log files.
+poortechguy.com follows a standard procedure of using log files.
 These files log visitors when they visit websites.
 All hosting companies do this and a part of hosting services’ analytics.
 The information collected by log files include internet protocol (IP) addresses, browser type, Internet Service Provider (ISP), date and time stamp, referring/exit pages, and possibly the number of clicks.
 These are not linked to any information that is personally identifiable.
 The purpose of the information is for analyzing trends, administering the site, tracking users’ movement on the website, and gathering demographic information.

 ## Cookies and Web Beacons

-Like any other website, mobile7.github.io uses ‘cookies’.
+Like any other website, poortechguy.com uses ‘cookies’.
 These cookies are used to store information including visitors’ preferences, and the pages on the website that the visitor accessed or visited.
 The information is used to optimize the users’ experience by customizing our web page content based on visitors’ browser type and/or other information.

 ## DoubleClick DART Cookie